• Skip to main content

 The tips above are relatively easy to undertake – if you’re experienced with WordPress management.
 We don’t recommend undertaking the more technical tricks yourself (or installing plugins with which you’re unfamiliar) – we’d much rather do them properly for you.

-Contact us today to find out how we can help secure your WordPress website from hackers.
+Contact us today to learn how we can help secure your WordPress website from hackers.

 I would also recommend using a tool like wpscans.com or the opensource wpscan